nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 The **jku**, **jwk**, **kid** and **x5u** header parameters SHOULD NOT be used and MUST be ignored by when processing the document.

+The JWS payload MUST contain the actual contents of the document.
+The format is unspecified so MAY any data type supported by the JSON including a nested JSON document.

-In addition to the registered header parameters, the following header MUST be present as protected headers:
+In addition to the registered header parameters, the following headers MUST be present as protected headers:
 * **sigt**: (signing time) MUST contain the signing time of the document in UTC as string, formatted according to [RFC3339](https://tools.ietf.org/html/rfc3339).
 * **version**: MUST contain the format version of the document as number.
 For this version of the format the version MUST be 1.
-* **prev**: MUST contain the reference (see section 3.2) of the preceding document, or a zeroed reference if a genesis document.
+* **prevs**: (previous documents) MUST contain the references (see section 3.2) of the preceding documents (see section 3.4).

-The JWS payload MUST be the actual contents of the document.
-The format is unspecified so MAY any data type supported by the JSON including a nested JSON document.
+The following headers MAY be present as protected headers (see section 3.4 for details):
+* **tid**: (timeline ID) MUST contain the reference to the document that started the timeline.
+* **tiv**: (timeline version) MUST contain a numeric version indicating the version of the document on the timeline.

 ### 3.2.
 Document Reference
-The document reference uniquely identifies a document and is used to fill the **prev** header.
+The document reference uniquely identifies a document and is used to refer to it.
 It MUST be calculated by taking the bytes of the JWS EXACTLY as received and hashing it using SHA-1.

 When serializing a reference to string form it MUST be hexadecimal encoded and SHOULD be lowercase.